dodona-edu/judge-sql/README.md

 * Support for read and write operations
 * Automatic distinction between read and write operations
 * Option to execute same queries on multiple databases
+* Support for multiple queries in one exercise

 ## Recommended exercise directory structure